techiew/PerlinNoiseTerrain/README.md

 **Controls**

-Z - Turn on/off showing a wireframe of the polygons in the terrain.
+Z - Turn on/off showing a wireframe for the polygons in the terrain.

-X - Turn on/off showing normals for the polygon faces.
+X - Turn on/off showing the normals for the polygon faces.

 C - Turn on/off shading the terrain with light.